MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 ### Tool options: Pro-code or low-code?

-Your journey will vary based on your desired outcomes and your coding expertise.
+Your journey vary based on your desired outcomes and your coding expertise.
 Whether you’re a seasoned coder or prefer low-code or no-code solutions, there’s a suite of tools tailored to your development style.

 How you build and which tools you should use is up to you.
 Your choices are: